The National Park Service has put together a video on the topic of how climate change affects Washington DC's cherry blossoms.

 Published scientific research shows that if we don’t reduce our emissions from cars, power plants, and deforestation, additional warming could advance spring blooming by another week to month by the end of the 21st century.2

-With the more than 25 million visitors that we receive on the National Mall each year, the challenges are certainly great in regards to climate change, but the opportunities are great too.
+With the more than 25 million visitors that we receive on the National Mall each year, the challenges are certainly great in regard to climate change, but the opportunities are great too.

 It’s our hope as visitors come and enjoy this wonderful area, and specifically these trees, that they will have a sense of stewardship and want to help the National Park Service protect our treasures.
 When visitors choose to bike or to walk or to use our recycling containers, they make a real difference in helping to reduce our greenhouse gas emissions.
 When people leave this area, they can carry that message with them too, so we can have a wonderful ripple effect of instilling a sense of concern for the environment and stewardship.